malkawenedal/Homework-Unit-6/README.md

-# Unit 6 - Pythonic Monopoly
+# Pythonic Monopoly
 -----------------------------------------
-by Nedal Mahanhwe
+By Nedal Mahanhwe